GENeSYS-MOD/GENeSYS_MOD.readthedocs/docs/source/mathematical_formulation/variables.rst

 ---
 **Sets: [Year,Timeslice,Fuel,Region] Unit: [PJ]**

+Represents the total energy consumption of a given fuel in a region during a specific timeslice.

 UseAnnual
 ---------
 **Sets: [Year,Fuel,Region] Unit: [PJ]**

+Represents the total annual energy consumption of a given fuel in a region.

 UseByTechnology
 ---------------
 **Sets: [Year,Timeslice,Technology,Fuel,Region] Unit: [PJ]**

+Represents the energy content of a fuel consumed by a technology per region and timeslice.

 UseByTechnologyAnnual
 ---------------------
 **Sets: [Year,Technology,Fuel,Region] Unit: [PJ]**

+Represents the total yearly energy of a fuel consumed by a technology in a specific region, calculated by summing the timeslice‐level fuel use (in PJ) across all timeslices.

 VariableOperatingCost
 ---------------------